ajpfahnl/Nobel-Laureate-Data-Conversion-MongoDB/README.md

 Additionally, ensure that the `nobel-laureates.json` file is stored in `/home/cs143/data/nobel-laureates.json`.

-Then go to [http://localhost:8888/laureate.php](http://localhost:8888/laureate.php) on your local machine to view the JSON output from the API.
+Then go to [http://localhost:8889/laureate.php?id=124](http://localhost:8889/laureate.php?id=124) on your local machine to view the JSON output from the API.
+Change the `id` field to any valid Nobel laureate id.